Sagar-Gnawali/covid-19-tracker-Nepal-/README.md

 # covid-19 tracker Nepal only
 This is the small React project in which i have used React class and function components.
-And also used fetch api , some and css.
+And I also used fetch api and css.
 This project shows covid-19 cases for Nepal only.

 # Getting Started with Create React App